nodesmith/aion-wiki/Database.md

 - `state` is used for the state trie
 - `transaction` keeps the data related to transactions

 When the program is started it will print out its topmost known block number.
-In the case of an empty database, this will be the genesis block with a messages like:
+In the case of an empty database, this will be the genesis block with a message like:

 ```
 INFO GEN - loaded genesis block <num=0, root=4f512c6f...>